Your HSA Covers More Than You Think — HSA Eligible Expenses for 2026

 Your HSA provider uses and interprets these guidelines to review purchases—looking at how an item is used, how it’s documented, and whether it meets their plan criteria—which is why eligibility can vary slightly by plan.

-We’ve done our best to verify the information in this guide, but it’s still important to double-check before purchasing.
-Rules can change, and interpretations may differ between administrators.
+We've done our best to verify the information in this guide, but it's still important to double-check before purchasing.
+IRS rules can change, and interpretations may differ across websites based on how they interpret the rules and guidelines.
+Ultimately, you are responsible for ensuring expenses qualify as medical care under IRS rules if audited.

 Category 1 — Everyday Health Products You're Already Buying